 Science and Technology Directorate, DHS.

-The Department of Homeland Security (DHS) is seeking nominations and expressions of interest for membership on the Project 25 Compliance Assessment Program Advisory Panel (P25 CAP AP).
-The activities of the P25 CAP AP are expected to commence in fall 2015.
+The Department of Homeland Security (DHS) is seeking nominations and expressions of interest for filling one open position on the Project 25 (P25) Compliance Assessment Program (CAP) Advisory Panel (AP).
+The P25 CAP AP holds quarterly meetings with the public on topics related to P25 CAP.
+The next meeting is scheduled for the October 2018 timeframe.

-All responses must be received within 30 days from the date of this notice at the address listed below.
+All responses must be received by October 31, 2018 at the address listed below.

-Expressions of interest and nominations should be submitted to SandTFRG@hq.dhs.gov.
+Expressions of interest and nominations shall be submitted to P25CAP@hq.dhs.gov.

-- Instructions: All submissions received must include the words “Department of Homeland Security” and DHS-2015-0041, the docket number for this action.
+Instructions: All submissions received must include the words “Department of Homeland Security” and DHS-2018-0051.

 FOR FURTHER INFORMATION CONTACT:

-John Merrill, Director, Office for Interoperability and Compatibility, Science and Technology Directorate, Department of Homeland Security, 202-254-5604 (O), John.Merrill@hq.dhs.gov.End Further Info End Preamble Start Supplemental Information
+Sridhar Kowdley, Program Manager, Office for Interoperability and Compatibility, Science and Technology Directorate, Department of Homeland Security, 202-254-8804, Sridhar.Kowdley@hq.dhs.gov.

-P25 CAP is a voluntary system that provides a mechanism for the recognition of testing laboratories based on internationally accepted standards.
-It identifies competent P25 CAP testing laboratories for DHS-recognition through assessments by DHS-authorized accreditation bodies and promotes the acceptance of compliant test results from these laboratories.
+P25 CAP is a voluntary program that provides a mechanism for the recognition of testing laboratories based on internationally accepted standards.
+It identifies competent P25 CAP testing laboratories for DHS-recognition through a robust assessment process and promotes the acceptance of compliant test results from these laboratories.

-The Science and Technology Directorate (S&T) of the DHS is forming the P25 CAP Advisory Panel to provide S&T with the views of active local, state, tribal, territorial and Federal government officials who use or whose offices use portable handheld and mobile vehicle-mounted radios.
-Those government officials selected to participate in the P25 CAP AP will be selected based on their experience with the management and procurement of land mobile radio systems or knowledge of conformity assessment programs and methods.
-OIC will select candidates in light of the desire to balance viewpoints required to effectively address P25 CAP issues under consideration.
-OIC is particularly interested in receiving nominations and expressions of interest from individuals in the following categories:
+The Science and Technology Directorate (S&T) of DHS formed the P25 CAP AP to provide S&T with the views of active local, state, tribal, territorial and Federal government officials who use or whose offices use portable handheld and mobile vehicle-mounted radios.
+Those government officials selected to participate in the P25 CAP AP are selected based on their experience with the management and procurement of land mobile radio systems or knowledge of conformity assessment programs and methods.
+The OIC selection process balances viewpoints required to effectively address P25 CAP issues under consideration.
+To fill one open position on the P25 CAP AP, OIC is particularly interested in receiving nominations and expressions of interest from individuals in the following categories:

 - State, tribal, territorial, or local government agencies and organizations with expertise in communications issues and technologies.